Warning over getaway disruption on roads and trains

 Services will also be disrupted in the Stoke area from Saturday until Tuesday.

-Travel trade organisation Abta estimated that more than two million people will be heading overseas between Friday and Monday, with Friday expected to be the busiest day for departures.
+Travel trade organisation Abta estimated more than two million people will head overseas between Friday and Monday, with Friday expected to be the busiest day for departures.

 Popular destinations include beach resorts in Spain, Portugal, Greece and Turkey, with many people heading on city breaks to Dublin, Amsterdam, Paris, Barcelona and Milan.